 It’s my 100th blog post (and part 2 is technically the 101st) and it’s a celebration of a compilation Cathedrals in Europe!
 Although I may have some serious backlog I am trying my best to get there.
 I hope that readers would find the information useful in some ways and do feel free to leave comments to me for any feedback or questions.
-Here is the #6-#1 of my choices of the most “memorable” cathedrals in Europe – They are the top of the list based on its look, its scale or its uniqueness.
+Here are the #6-#1 of my choices of the most “memorable” cathedrals in Europe – They are the top of the list based on its look, its scale, or its uniqueness.
 It was quite hard for me to pick them so maybe it’s not the same for you.
 I am looking forward to hearing about your experience as well!

 #6 Santa Maria Del Fiore, Florence, Italy

-Takeaway: The largest cathedral dome in the world painted with world-class fresco
+Highlight: The largest cathedral dome in the world painted with world-class fresco

 Standing at the Michelangelo Square, there’s the view of the city of Florence with a striking and eye-catching dome that dominates the skyline.
 The Giant dome of Santa Maria Del Fiore is the largest cathedral dome, and the largest brick and mortar one, in the world.
 How it was built remained a mystery as the architect Filippo Brunelleschi left no sketch or evidence about the know-how of constructing such a massive structure with only bricks and mortar 600 hundred years ago.

-Not only the dome has an incredible “hardware”, but also an incredible “software” as it was painted by the architect’s student with the fresco of “Last Judgment”.
+Not only the dome has incredible “hardware”, but also an incredible “software” as it was painted by the architect’s student with the fresco of “Last Judgment”.

 Besides, the polychrome marble panels in various shades of green and pink were marvelous.
 More! – The breathtaking experience of climbing up 463 stairs to the top of the dome for a gorgeous panoramic view of the city.
-I could take a really close look to the fresco on the way up there.
+I could take a really close look at the fresco on the way up there.